What does Leadership for 21st Century Learning look like?

 Recently Ms. Jyoti Rahaman, an intern with Unesco sent some of her research on our school to us and we used this during our visit last week.
 Ms. Jyoti is writing her Master thesis and took time in December 2016 to study the innovative work of teachers and students at Sandvika high school.
 Jyoti, currently a student of Global Development (GLOBED) aims to set new standards as an international Master in the field of globalization, education and international development, an Erasmus+ joint master degree coordinated by the Autonomous University of Barcelona, Spain, and co-supervised by the University of Oslo, Norway, and the University of Malta.
 She interviewed teachers and students and her findings summarized were the following:

 - Block scheduling as organized at our school is one of the reasons why we do well in working with technology.

 - The teachers are highly motivated and creative.
 Most of them are aware of educating their students for a changing future and they embrace the challenge they encounter while teaching their students.
 However, some of them are not aware of the requirements for 21st-century education apart from the fact that it involves technology in classrooms.

-- Sandvika has a very encouraging, inclusive and holistic learning environment, and it is crucial to take care of this environment for better learning setting in the future.
+- Sandvika high school has a very encouraging, inclusive and holistic learning environment, and it is crucial to take care of this environment for better learning setting in the future.
 Hence, for teachers who are not comfortable with using technology heavily in their classrooms, it is important to get them involved in the discussion and to understand their challenges and perspectives.

 - The school leaders are doing a commendable job by taking risks to implement new ideas and by not giving up on continuing block scheduling.